 - Drivers can pass bicycles in no-passing zones if the motorist gives a berth of at least 4 feet and if the cyclist is not making a left turn.

-- Effective December 1, cyclists must have a front and rear light – or wear a reflective vest or clothing that is visible from at least 300 feet to the rear.
+- Cyclists must have a front and rear light – or wear a reflective vest or clothing that is visible from at least 300 feet to the rear.

 - Stiffer penalties for aggressive drivers.